speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 >
 > If you use a grid often, consider writing your speed in squares on your character sheet.
 >
-> ***Entering a Square.*** To enter a square, you must have at least 1 square of movement left, unless the square is diagonally adjacent to the square you’re in (discussed below).
+> ***Entering a Square.*** To enter a square, you must have at least 1 square of movement left, unless the square is diagonally adjacent to the square youï¿½re in (discussed below).
 >
-> ***Corners.*** Diagonal movement can’t cross the corner of an asteroid or other terrain feature that fills its space.
+> ***Corners.*** Diagonal movement canï¿½t cross the corner of an asteroid or other terrain feature that fills its space.
 >
-> ***Ranges.*** To determine the range on a grid between two things—whether ships or objects—start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
+> ***Ranges.*** To determine the range on a grid between two thingsï¿½whether ships or objectsï¿½start counting squares from a square adjacent to one of them and stop counting in the space of the other one.
 Count by the shortest route.
 >
 > ***Diagonals.*** When measuring range or moving diagonally, the first diagonal square counts as 50 feet, but the second diagonal square counts as 100 feet.
 This pattern of 50 feet and then 100 feet continues whenever you're counting diagonally, even if you move horizontally or vertically between different bits of diagonal movement.
 For instance, a ship might move one square diagonally (50 feet), then three squares straight (150 feet), and then another square diagonally (100 feet) for a total movement of 300 feet.